Healthedata1/MyNotebooks/Summary-maker/pages/_includes/alerts-communication-summary.md

 1. A  dateTime  in `Communication.sent`
 1. One or more Recipient References  in `Communication.recipient`
 1. One or more  Payloads  in `Communication.payload`
-   - which must have a  string, Attachment or Reference in `Communication.payload.content[x]`
+   - which must have a  string value  in `Communication.payload.content[x]`